ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ![](assets\v2\v2createcontractdatanew.png)

-### WebGL Sign Verify Changes {#webgl-sign-verify-changes}
+### WebGL Sign Verify {#webgl-sign-verify}

-Webgl Sign verify has been altered slightly so now instead of it being an EVM.Call it's handled entiriely within the lib, pretty neat hey!
+Web GL Sign verify has been altered slightly so now instead of it being an EVM.Call it's handled entierly within the lib, pretty neat hey!
 You can see the changes between the old and the new versions below.

 ![](assets\v2\v2webglsignverifyold.png)